SuelaCark/Encoder-and-Decoder/README.md

 * To entertain new computer scientists, teach them that coding is fun, and motivate them to learn more about the real-life implementation of coding projects

-* What my application does,
-* The challenges I faced and features I hope to implement in the future.
-### Challenges and Future features:
+### Future features:
+In the future, I intend to implement more complex ciphers such as poly

 ### Description of the problem: